Felix-Stark/lumy-frontend/README.md

 ## Scope

 This repository is frontend-only.
-Backend services, databases, and integrations are assumed to exist and are consumed via APIs.
+Backend services, databases, and integrations was built by a backend developer and are consumed via APIs.
 The focus of this codebase is frontend engineering, UX decisions, and maintainable architecture.

 ## Tech Stack